 All-in-one PCs are basically a hybrid of a desktop and a tablet.
 They can run desktop power processors and have a large built-in touchscreen.
-However unlike a tablet, they are mains powered.
+However unlike a tablet, they are mains powered, but can be used with an external battery pack giving 5 - 10 hours continuous use.
 Screen sizes of all-in-one PCs ranges from 16 inch to 27 inch.

-All-in-one PCs have many advantages when used as a digital music display system, the main one being the size of the screen.
+All-in-one PCs have many advantages when used as a digital music display system, the main ones being the size of the screen and fewer cables needed.
 Most musicians find a 16 inch screen fine for viewing music and a 22 or 24 inch screen easily displays two or three A4 pages side by side.
 For conductors, or musicians like organists who use large pieces of complex music 27 inch screen all-in-one PCs can be used.